rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    abort any pending merge and switch to your other branch.

    <pre><strong>git merge --abort
-   git checkout floob
+   git checkout master
    </strong></pre>

-   floob is the ORIGINAL_BRANCH.

-   Unlike regular git merge, abort with git merge does not abandon all previous changes.
+   Unlike regular git merge, aborting with git imerge does not abandon all previous changes.

-   Git-merge records each of the intermediate merges so they can be tested by the test suite.
+   Git-imerge has recorded each of the intermediate merges so they can be tested by the test suite.

-   ### Manual resolution

-   Resolve each conflict the same as before:

-0. Perform a diff to identify differences.
-0. Edit the file.
-0. Add the file
-0. Commit the change.

-   ### Continue

-0. When you are ready to resume the incremental merge:

-   <pre><strong>git imerge continue
-   </strong></pre>

    ### Abort